What legal rights do firefighters have if injured in the line of duty

 Napoli Shkolnik has access to the resources and information needed to help you build a successful case.
 We are uniquely positioned with former firefighters who are familiar with the risks that firefighters face.
 Of Counsel Stephen Holihan is a retired firefighter who has been disabled by the events of the 9/11 World Trade Center Attacks.

 He personally knows the hardship firefighters faced and continue to face in connection with the 9/11 attacks.
 Stephen maintains close ties to the FDNY community.
 He litigates tirelessly for firefighters in defense of their three-quarter disability injury pensions and other serious firefighter injury matters.

 Contact our lawyers for a free consultation

 To speak with an experienced firefighter injury attorney today, call (844) 230-7676 or contact us online.
 We take cases on a contingency fee basis and there is no fee unless there is a recovery.
 There is no risk or obligation for you.
+We also understand the sensitive nature of these matters and as always will preserve the confidentiality of your matter.